06.01.2020Sentinel Business Awards: Dean nominated for Apprentice of the Year

 Commercial director Kimberley Walley said: “Dean has taken on new responsibilities with relish.
 He has never complained only applied himself with vigour, researching anything and everything to give the best possible result.

 “He had a tough time leaving the military and was looking for someone to give him a chance to prove what a hardworking, committed and intelligent engineer he is.
 He is an asset to AEON and a great representation of what we are all about.”

-The winners of the Sentinel Business Awards will be announced at a ceremony at The King’s Hall, in Stoke, in March.
+The winners of the Sentinel Business Awards will be announced at a ceremony at The King’s Hall, in Stoke.
 All the best of luck, Dean!